-Domain Search Specifies the domain name or names of the DNS servers name servers to use.
+Domain SearchSpecifies the domain name or names of the DNS servers that the system uses to provide hostname-to-IP-address translation.If you have multiple domains, list them in the order where have two machines with the same name, each on a different domain, to establish the lookup priority.
+Nameserver N You can specify up to three IP addresses for the DNS name servers to use.
 If an address you specify is down, the system will use the next one.

-If you have multiple domains, list them in the order you want to use for lookup.
-This is important in cases where have two machines with the same name, each on a different domain, to establish the lookup priority.

-Nameserver N You can specify up to three IP addresses for the DNS
+8 You can access man pages from the SGI Technical Publications Library at http://docs.sgi.com.